“The escape velocity of Earth is the speed at which a free object must travel to escape into space from a planet’s gravitational pull.”

 Their escape velocities are high enough to retain gases like hydrogen and helium.

 For example, Jupiter has an escape velocity of 59.5 km/s.
-If you compare this to Earth, it’s 5 times faster than Earth.
+If you compare this to Earth, the escape velocity is 5 times greater to escape the gravitational pull of Jupiter.

-So this is why Jupiter’s atmosphere mostly consists of hydrogen and helium.
+So, this is why Jupiter’s atmosphere mostly consists of hydrogen and helium.
+These gases haven’t been able to escape since Jupiter’s early formation.